Maidomax/ui-bootstrap-dialogue/README.md

 Usage
 -----
 Include `ui-bootstrap-dialogue.js` file, add `ui.bootstrap.dialogue` to your app's dependencies.
 You will now have a `$dialogue` service available in your app.
-Currently there are three methods available:
+Currently there are four methods available:
 - `$dialogue.alert(message, callback)`
 - `$dialogue.confirm(message, callback)`
 - `$dialogue.prompt(message, callback)`
+- `$dialogue.dialog(options)`

 which are self-explanatory, but you can check out the [Bootbox](http://bootboxjs.com/) documentation to see the behavior it mimics.
-Features will be added in the order they are displayed on [this Bootbox page](http://bootboxjs.com/examples.html), prompt with a default value is coming next.
+More features will be added soon, prompt with a default value is coming next.

 Contributing
 ------------